| Linux-related notes

 - on wifi, ZRLE (lossless compression), or Tight without JPEG (then also lossless) tends to behave better than hextile when there are images and gradients

-- if you can accept lossful transfer, consider:
+- if you want responsiveness and can accept lossful transfer, consider:

 - ZRLE - similar to tight, but: